melissa-aoko/sql-data-warehouse-project/README.md

 ## 👩🏽‍💻 About Me
 Hi there!
 I'm Melissa Aoko, a third-year Computer Science student with a strong interest in data analytics and data engineering.
 I have experience working with database management systems, including SQL Server and MySQL, as well as data analysis and visualization tools like Excel, Python and Power BI.

 I enjoy working with data end-to-end—from cleaning and structuring raw datasets to building models and generating insights.
 My strengths include attention to detail, clear documentation, and translating business requirements into practical, data-driven solutions.

-I am actively seeking opportunities in data analytics and related roles.
+Feel free to connect with me: https://www.linkedin.com/in/melissa-aoko/

 ---